Thursday, June 7, 2007

 Much as I hate to admit it I know she's on to something, because girls grow up to be women and I've not only been on the receiving end of what she's talking about, I'm sure I've been complicit myself subconsciously and otherwise.

-When I inquire about whether or not a women's meeting of one kind or another is serving flesh, or encourage it to consider abstaining from doing so, it is not my intention to offend or alienate those who choose to eat animals.
+When I inquire about whether or not a womens meeting of one kind or another is serving flesh, or encourage it to consider abstaining from doing so, it is not my intention to offend or alienate those who choose to eat animals.
 That choice is culturally and socially complex.
-However the personal is political.
+However the personal IS political.
 And so I advocate for the consideration of eco-feminist principles that I know definitely challenge the norm.
-I am representing a disruption of the status quo, by opting not to participate in the marginalization, or rendering invisible of animal's lives.
+I deliberately represent a disruption of the status quo by opting not to participate in the marginalization, or rendering invisible of animals lives.

 Men are typically given a disproportionate share of meat, and men who do not eat meat are often viewed as effeminate.
 Because vegetarian foods have been femininized- they are still often stereotypically and erroneously regarded as weak and incomplete.
 Like a woman without a man?!
 By association, 'woman the gatherer' has been regarded as the 'lesser sex', passive, subservient ….a mere 'side dish' if you will.